A Generalized Analytical Framework for the Nonlinear Best-Worst Method: Preliminaries

 \subsection{An Analytical Framework for the Nonlinear BWM}

-Wu et al. \cite{wu2023analytical} proposed an analytical approach to derive optimal interval weights without requiring optimization software.
+Wu et al. \cite{wu2023analytical} proposed an analytical approach to derive optimal interval-weights without requiring optimization software.
 They also introduced a secondary objective function to select the best optimal weight set from the collection of all optimal weight sets.